prolice/swffgUI-cc/README.md

 * [https://github.com/prolice/swffgUI-cc](https://github.com/prolice/swffgUI-cc)

 ### Description
-swffg-ui for FoundryVTT - A full UI for starwarsffg, new button, windows style and all stuff integrated May the the Interface be with you !
+swffgUI-cc for FoundryVTT - A full UI for starwarsffg, new button, windows style and all stuff integrated Every images, buttons and all stuff are covered by licence Creative Common Zero [https://creativecommons.org/publicdomain/zero/1.0/?ref=ccsearch&atype=rich](https://creativecommons.org/publicdomain/zero/1.0/?ref=ccsearch&atype=rich)
+May the the Interface be with you !

 **The Rebel UI overview:**